Hello there! It’s konkaz (@konkazuk) here.

 Now, I’ll bring the topic back to the “soliloquy.”

-No matter how much knowledge you keep in your head, if you don’t acquire the “skill” to let them go out of your mouth, your skill will never reach a certain level.
+No matter how much knowledge you keep in your head, if you don’t acquire the “skill” of letting them go out of your mouth, your ability to speak English will never develop.

 So, let’s start dealing with the “soliloquy” with some short phrases for the time being…